+Minimum Period, Maximum Period, Greater Than, Less Than, and Step are only to do with Observe operation.

+Maximum and/or Minimum Period parameters are used to control how often the “Notify” logical operation is sent by the LWM2M Client for the observed Object Instance or Resource.

+Greater Than, Less Than, and Step MUST be specified only when Resource ID is indicated.

+Greater Than, Less Than, and Step parameters MUST be supported only when the Resource type is numeral (e.g., integer, decimal).

 Execute

 The “Execute” logical operation is used to initiate some action, and can only be performed on individual Resources.
 A LWM2M Client MUST return an error when the “Execute” logical operation is received for anObject Instance(s) or Resource Instance(s).